IAnalyzeGenomes/IAnalyzeGenomes/README.md

  - I am Amit (pronounced Ah-mi-th), a bioinformatician working in a clinical genetics laboratory at Michigan Medicine.

- - I help build Next-Generation Sequencing (NGS) based DNA testing methods by developing automated, scalable, reproducible and highly accurate workflows.
+ - I develop automated, scalable, reproducible and highly accurate workflows/pipelines that analyze Next-Generation Sequencing (NGS) data.

- - The workflows decode patient's genetic data to find variants/mistakes that can help in disease diagnosis/treatment or identifying disease risk.
+ - The workflows/pipelines decode genetic data of an individual to find variants/mistakes that can help in their disease diagnosis, treatment or risk prediction.

- - I find the human genome extraordinarily facinating and am always excited to learn more about it and to improve the genetic data analysis methods!
+ - I find the human genome extraordinarily facinating and am always excited to learn more about it and the methods that improve its analysis!

 Some more details...

 🔭 I’m currently working on my CallVars repository which is based on GATK best practices for germline variant detection.

-🤔 I’m looking for advice with my CallVars repository.
-Happy to acknowledge any advice that I integrate with my workflow.
+Any feedback is welcome and much appreciated!

 🌱 I’m currently learning to do ["Genomics in the Cloud"](https://www.amazon.com/Genomics-Cloud-GATK-Spark-Docker/dp/1491975199/ref=sr_1_1?crid=LXSZSO8B3D7J&dchild=1&keywords=genomics+in+the+cloud&qid=1609662594&s=books&sprefix=genomics+in+%2Caps%2C183&sr=1-1) (GITC).
 I have recently joined a [GITC book club](https://www.youtube.com/channel/UCtdwGKTSsRQZgAO6D79lSPA).
 I’m also learning Artificial Intelligence (AI) and Machine Learning (ML) based methods for variant detection and interpretation.